njgeorge000158/Oil-Energy-Sector-Analysis-During-the-COVID-19-Pandemic/README.md

 ---

 *The Initial Shock percentage-change analysis produces the second-highest scores of any phase (top score 60.98 for `covid_c&d` → `stk_mkt`).
 The top-ranked result exactly mirrors the levels analysis leader for this phase, confirming that the COVID → equity channel during the crash was robust to both the trend-level and short-run specifications.
-The y-variables `stk_mkt` and `metals` split the Y side in the top ten, with equity indices scores in the lead.*
+The y-variables `stk_mkt` and `metals` split the Y side, with equity indices scores in the lead.*

 ---